Last updated on December 7th, 2025 at 11:03 am

 Stop begging for reviews in middle of game play.

-The Music stinks, the puzzles were so stupid,I skipped most of them and we deleted the game probably 1/4 of the way through it!
+The Music stinks, the puzzles were so stupid,we skipped most of them and we deleted the game probably 1/4 of the way through it!
 If we could rate it no stars we would.
 Did we tell it was a dumb game.
 We usually play a game before buying it but not this time because the reviews so good we thought what heck, at least it was on sale.
 Never written a negative review but then again we have never deleted a game before we finished it.
 We are shocked it got such good reviews.
 Makes you wonder if they are just made up.

-More pages for Endless Fables: Frozen Path – Big Fish Premium, LLC
+- Developer: Big Fish Premium, LLC